 Seashell’s child-centred approach to SEND provision

-SEN and SEND provision is all about providing every child with the best chance to succeed in their learning.
-Seashell supports children and young people with complex learning difficulties, disabilities and additional communication needs from across the UK to learn how to express themselves; engage with the world around them; become more independent; and live safe, creative and fulfilling lives.
+Hopefully you’ve got a clearer idea of the differences between SEN and SEND.
+These provisions are all about providing every child with the best chance to succeed in their learning.
+Seashell Trust supports children and young people with complex learning difficulties, disabilities and additional communication needs from across the UK to learn how to express themselves; engage with the world around them; become more independent; and live safe, creative and fulfilling lives.

-We provide education, care and support for people aged from two to 25 years, at our outstanding school and college, our residential homes and through our community facilities as well as through services that we offer beyond our Cheadle Hulme site.
+We provide education, care, and support for people aged from two to 25 years at our outstanding specialist residential school and special needs college, our residential homes, our community facilities, and through services that we offer beyond our Cheadle Hulme site.
 Our facilities are amongst some of the best in the UK for children and young people with complex special educational needs and disabilities, as well as their parents, carers and families.

 For more information about Seashell and the work we do, please get in touch on 0161 610 0100 or email info@seashelltrust.org.uk.
-You can make a difference today by making a donation to Seashell.
-With your support, you are helping to change the lives of the children and young people we care for.
+You can make a difference by donating to a special needs charity.
+With your support, you are helping to change the lives of the children and young people we care for through our range of supported living services.
 Thank you!